amuelli/Dotfiles/README.md

 # Dotfiles
 ## Description
-This is a backup of my zsh, vim, git and some other configs.
+This is a backup of my zsh, vim, tmux, git and some other configs.
 ## Install
 To install clone this repository and create the following symbolic links: